 How well does the Skullcandy Grind Fuel block out noise?

 When it comes to blocking out noise, the Skullcandy Grind Fuel struggles to keep pace with the competition.
-Without noise cancelling, you’ll have to rely on a good fit from the silicone ear tips to block out any environmental noise.
+Without noise canceling, you’ll have to rely on a good fit from the silicone ear tips to block out any environmental noise.
 Skullcandy’s ear tips block out some high-frequency incidental sounds, but won’t drown out any low-frequency noises like the rumble from an airplane engine.
 These definitely aren’t the earbuds to get if you frequently commute or travel.
 External sounds will mask your audio, forcing you to turn up your music and potentially harm your hearing.

 How does the Skullcandy Grind Fuel sound?

 Skullcandy traditionally targets the workout and entry-level audio markets, where people tend to prefer a bit more bass in their music.
 The default Skullcandy Grind Fuel frequency response is no different and features a very bass-heavy sound.

 Bass notes sound twice as loud as mids, which leads to auditory masking (when a loud sound makes it hard to hear a relatively quiet one).
 You may notice that vocals and other instruments lack some detail and clarity.
 I notice auditory masking taking hold at 1:00 of Bad Habits by Ed Sheeran, when the kick drum and bass line overpower the vocals and guitar.

 You can fix the auditory masking issues by applying a custom EQ within the Skullcandy app.
 For a more accurate sound, lower the 60Hz frequency band and boost the 12kHz frequency band within the custom EQ.